seanreed1111/sql-recipes/recipes.md

 +------+----------+------+------+-------------------+-------+-------+
 The column names in the WHERE clause include table qualifiers to make it clear which a_id values to compare.
 The output indicates who painted each painting, and, con- versely, which paintings by each artist are in your collection.
-Another way to write the same join is to use INNER JOIN rather than the comma operator and indicate the matching conditions with an ON clause: mysql> SELECT * FROM artist INNER JOIN painting
+Another way to write the same join is to use INNER JOIN rather than the comma operator and indicate the matching conditions with an ON clause:
+SELECT * FROM artist INNER JOIN painting
 ON artist.a_id = painting.a_id;
 +------+----------+------+------+-------------------+-------+-------+
 | a_id | name   | a_id | p_id | title   | state | price |